MicrosoftDocs/winrt-api/windows.ui.input.inking.analysis/inkanalysisinkdrawing_getstrokeids_1188995398.md

 # Windows.UI.Input.Inking.Analysis.InkAnalysisInkDrawing.GetStrokeIds

 ## -description

 Retrieves the unique identifiers of all nodes belonging to the InkAnalysisInkDrawing object.

-## -params

 ## -returns